Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Evaluation

 \section{Evaluation}

 We aim to conduct a comprehensive practicality evaluation of various state-of-the-art function similarity detection methods for bug search.
 To this end, we adopt 8 different metrics to depict the search capability of different methods in a more comprehensive way.
-Furthermore, we construct a large evaluation dataset, in a way that is closer to practical usage of function similarity detection.
+Furthermore, we construct a large evaluation dataset, in a way that is closer to practical usage of bug search.